siliconcompiler/siliconcompiler/CONTRIBUTING.md

 ```
 - This runs the tests for the current environment, without invoking any tools.

-- Run all basic test suite with pytest.
+- Run the entire test suite with pytest.
 Note that this will require all tools to be installed for the tests to pass.
 ```sh
 $ pytest
 ```